jasonfoknxu/jasonfoknxu/README.md

     "other": ["Electron", "React Native", "Android", "WebSocket", "Unity", "ActionScript"], "server": ["Apache", "Nginx", "Linux", "Azure", "AWS", "Docker"] },
-  "hobbies": ["coding", "research on new techs", "learn new things about IT"] }
+  "hobbies": ["coding", "research on new techs", "learn new things about IT", "watching live stream", "listening to music"] }
 ```